rectorphp/getrector-com/resources/blog/posts/2023/2023-08-27-rector-017-using-scoped-traverse.md

 id: 54
 title: "Rector 0.17 - Using Scoped Traverse to Locate Specific Node"
 perex: |
-    Rector [no longer support parent node lookup](/blog/rector-017-brings-more-robust-and-lighter-node-tree) since version 0.17.
-To lookup specific node we'll have to traverse from parent to child node instead.
+    Rector [no longer supports parent node lookup](/blog/rector-017-brings-more-robust-and-lighter-node-tree) since version 0.17.
+To look up a specific node, we'll have to traverse from parent to child node instead.

     Here is how we can achieve it.
 ---

-For example, on the following code we want to find all the `return` nodes.
+For example, we want to find all the `return` nodes in the following code.
 But we want to skip those inside **inner scope** - _anonymous classes_, _inner functions_ or _closures_.

 ```php